 Reducing your weight

 The role of endorphins and other hormones in regulating your appetite and food intake is complex.
-While eating good food is thought in increase endorphin levels, higher levels of endorphins have also been shown in animal studies to help regulate the appetite.
+While eating good food is thought in increase endorphin levels, higher levels of endorphins have also been shown in to help regulate the appetite.
 More research in humans is needed to clarify these effects.

 Helping you deal with pain during childbirth

 Childbirth can be an incredibly rewarding, yet incredibly painful experience.
 Endorphins can make labor a bit easier.
-A small study in 45 healthy women giving birth found that low levels of beta-endorphin at the end of pregnancy were associated with a need for additional pain treatment medications during labor.
+A in 45 healthy women giving birth found that low levels of beta-endorphin at the end of pregnancy were associated with a need for additional pain treatment medications during labor.
 Additional research is needed to determine the exact cause and effect.

 Endorphin deficiency isn’t well understood.
 In general, if your body isn’t producing enough endorphins, you might experience: